 In all cases, suspected and actual fraud should be reported to Action Fraud (this can be done online at www.actionfraud.police.uk or by calling their helpline 0300 123 2040).

-If you have reasonable grounds to consider the fraud a serious incident e.g. because the amount is significant, you will need to report it to the Charity Commission.
+To report the fraud as a serious incident, you will need to report it to the Charity Commission.
 This can be done by email at firstname.lastname@example.org.

 Financial management for small charities & social enterprises